Updated: 16 April 2020

 So what are you waiting for?

 Borneo, just like any country less travelled, isn’t quite as easy to get to as its Javanese neighbours, but it’s definitely worth it.
-The reason our treks can take you into Borneo’s natural and wild environment is because it hasn’t been overrun by tourists, hotels and development.
+The reason our treks can take you into Borneo’s natural and wild environment is that it hasn’t been overrun by tourists, hotels and development.

 If you would like assistance getting to Borneo, please don’t hesitate to get in touch with our lovely customer service team.
 We would love to have you and can make sure you get here from anywhere in the world.
 Happy travels and hopefully we’ll see you soon.